dev2dev/LTKit/README.markdown

 *Main Classes Used: `LTTableViewCell`*
 *Location: [LTKit/Samples/FastTableViewCell][6]*

 This sample project simply constructs a table view containing a very large number of repeating table view cells.
 The table view cell, called `TableViewCell`, contains three `UILabel`s and one `UIImageView`.
-Its corresponding NIB, also called `TableViewCell` has a fairly basic layout.
+Its corresponding nib, also called `TableViewCell` has a fairly basic layout.
 It makes use of `UIView`'s `autoresizingMask` property to define how its subviews will adjust to changes to its frame.
 As a result, landscape device orientation is supported as well.
 Removing or commenting out the call to `-drawCompositeView` in `RootViewController` will cause the table view cells to be rendered as usual.

 ## License ##